rackerlabs/genestack-images/docs/containers/alert-proxy.md

-# Alert-Proxy
+# alert-proxy

-The `` image is built from [ContainerFiles/alert-proxy](https://github.com/rackerlabs/genestack-images/blob/main/ContainerFiles/alert-proxy).
+The `alert-proxy` image is built from [ContainerFiles/alert-proxy](https://github.com/rackerlabs/genestack-images/blob/main/ContainerFiles/alert-proxy).
 Security patches are applied by [scripts/alert-proxy-cve-patching.sh](https://github.com/rackerlabs/genestack-images/blob/main/scripts/alert-proxy-cve-patching.sh).

-This container packages the Alert-Proxy service for use in the stack.
+This container packages the alert-proxy service for use in the stack.
 The build installs the required packages, applies security updates and configuration, and prepares the service for integration.

 ``` mermaid
 graph LR